-- 1. At least one Employment Network will provide brochures and pertinent program information in accessible formats at every consumer orientation. - 2.
-At least one union or business council will improve its access by providing materials in alternate formats and holding meetings at an accessible location. - 3.
+- 1. At least one agency, organization or business will incorporate an SILC developed or endorsed disability awareness and ADA component into its staff training program. - 2.
 SILC will establish a written arrangement with a local food pantry or soup kitchen to provide on-site outreach services including: information and referral, benefits advisement and information about employment support programs for the disabled participants who desire the Center's assistance.